paulcockrell/tagc-website/src/pages/index.md

       We hope you find the new site easy to navigate and that you find the information you are looking for.
 The site is very new and you may see signs of testing still going on, please bear with us.
     type: info
   - text: >-
+      2020 SHOOT CALENDAR   For the time being, this is published under 'Articles'.
+It will move to it's proper home shortly.
+And just when you thought you'd tested everything....
+    type: info
+  - text: >-
       NEW AIR PRICES Please note the new prices, with immediate effect, for air